noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 ![[{9C987821-28E7-40EE-A7E7-C7F3BB30E1C3}.png]]

 As the system continued to operate, the failure rate of individual components increased linearly.
 It is inferred that eventually every piece of equipment would need to be replaced in a manner similar to the ship of Theseus.

 > [!PDF|yellow] [[AAES42023083_R2最终确定版.pdf#page=7&selection=100,11,100,57&color=yellow|AAES42023083_R2最终确定版, p.7]]
 > > In other words, the system is reliable by 80%.

-Overall is was found that the systems power reliability was 80%, meaning ==80% of the time, the system is expected to perform at it's rated output.==
+Overall is was found that the systems power reliability was 80%, meaning ==80% of the time, the system was expected to perform at it's rated output.==